-On units with a factory installed direct digital controller (DDC; SystemVuTM controls) the weatherproof cover kit is secured to the basepan underneath the control box.
+On units with a factory installed direct digital controller (SystemVuTM controls or RTU Open controller) the weatherproof cover kit is secured to the basepan underneath the control box.
 See Fig. 25.

 Fig. 25 - Weatherproof Cover - Shipping Location on Units with Factory-Installed DDC